 It is a lovely town, I have been there before and visited Baltinglass Abbey and St. Joseph’s Roman Catholic Church.

-Baltinglass is located on both sides of the River Slaney in West Wicklow, joined by a three arched stone bridge, near the border with County Carlow and County Kildare, on the N81 road.
-Just two and a half miles from the town’s centre is the point where three counties Wicklow, Carlow and Kildare meet.
+Baltinglass is located on both sides of the River Slaney in West Wicklow, joined by a three-arched stone bridge, near the border with County Carlow and County Kildare, on the N81 road.
+Just two and a half miles from the town’s center is the point where three counties Wicklow, Carlow, and Kildare meet.

-The surrounding hills of the area is rich in archaeological and historical sites, including the Rathcoran passage structure.
-On the highest point of the Baltinglass Hill, north-east of the village, the passage grave from the Stone Age whose outer walls are finished in chalk not native to the area, is said on bright days to be visible from Kildare’s Curragh 48 km (30 mi) away.
+The surrounding hills of the area are rich in archaeological and historical sites, including the Rathcoran passage structure.
+On the highest point of the Baltinglass Hill, north-east of the village, the passage grave from the Stone Age whose outer walls are finished in chalk not native to the area is said on bright days to be visible from Kildare’s Curragh 48 km (30 mi) away.

 The Cistercian monks constructed a weir on the river, allowing them to erect a mill across from the Abbey.
 In the 1830s Baltinglass Union Workhouse was built on the outskirts of the town.
 Its fever hospital later became Baltinglass District Hospital.

-Baltinglass has a number of natural, archaeological and built heritage sites; such as Baltinglass Hills, Baltinglass Abbey and St. Joseph’s Roman Catholic Church, the River Slaney Special Area of conservation.
-There are number of buildings of architectural and historical merit, several of which are located in the town centre:
+Baltinglass has a number of natural, archaeological, and built heritage sites; such as Baltinglass Hills, Baltinglass Abbey and St. Joseph’s Roman Catholic Church, and the River Slaney Special Area of Conservation.

 - Site of Stratford Lodge,